 Approval for any credit card will depend on your status.
 The APR shown represents the interest rate offered to most successful applicants.
 Depending on your personal circumstances the APR you're offered may be higher, or you may not be offered credit at all.
 Fees and rates are subject to change without notice.
 It's always wise to check the terms of any deal before you borrow.

-Sainsbury’s Bank Low Balance Transfer Fee Credit Card review November 2019
+Sainsbury’s Bank 26 Month Balance Transfer Credit Card review 2021

 Like its rivals Barclaycard and Virgin Money, Sainsbury's Bank now offers a spread of balance transfer deals in the hope that one of them will be just right for you.